Special Study Opportunities

 If a student is thinking about leaving a program, the Office of Study Abroad would like to help him/her weigh options and make sure that the student understands the academic and financial implications.
 The date of a decision to withdraw is determined by e-mail, fax, or written notification from the student to the Office of Study Abroad, or a responsible representative if the student is unable to communicate on his/her own behalf.

-Refund Schedule for Webster University Study Abroad Students.
 The study abroad deposit for Webster-administered programs is nonrefundable.
 With notification of withdrawal prior to the start date of the program, tuition and related fees for all Webster- administered programs will be refunded 100%, minus the deposit.
 Refunds after the start date of the program will be based on the policy specific to such matter.
 Air travel, insurance, and visa application expenses are usually not covered by program refund policies.
 We suggest students work with their travel agent for purchase of airline tickets and any traveler's insurance.
+See withdrawal policy for more detail.

 Should a medical leave become necessary at any point in the semester/year, the Office of Study Abroad is ready to help in the coordination of arrangements with overseas program staff, colleagues in the United States, and with a student's family.

-Webster University offers academic credit for Reserve Officer Training Corps (ROTC) programs through the military science programs at the Gateway Battalion (U.S. Army) at Washington University or through Detachment 207 (U.S. Air Force) at Saint Louis University.
+Webster University offers academic credit for Reserve Officer Training Corps (ROTC) programs through crosstown agreements with the the Gateway Battalion (U.S. Army) at Washington University or through Detachment 207 (U.S. Air Force) at Saint Louis University.
 Approved ROTC courses are accepted as resident credit at Webster University, and a maximum of eighteen (18) semester credits may be applied to an undergraduate degree.
 ROTC credit may not be applied towards completion of a graduate degree.
 Regular tuition rates apply toward ROTC coursework.
-Students process ROTC course registrations with the Office of Academic Affairs.

 Webster University considers admission, financial aid, program, and activity applications without regard to nondisqualifying disability.
 The director of the Academic Resource Center acts as Webster's ADA Coordinator, helping students with documented physical, emotional, or learning disabilities obtain the accommodations they need to have equal access to information and equal opportunity for program success.